 Hitoshi: Well, probably like the Okinawans, for instance.
 Or like in the North American vegan is very popular nowadays and that’s very good for their health, too.
 The thing is that your food has to come from the soil without any fertilizers.
 I think that is the key to having a good diet.

 Hitoshi: That's right.

 Hitoshi: Like for an instance Japanese have a diet that is appropriate for them, Europeans for them a different diet.
 Some races cannot have yogurt or milk.
 Like in Southeast Asia, a lot of people cannot assimilate yogurt or milk or cheese because they never had cows in their culture so they get diarrhea or something if they eat cheese or milk.
 One thing is you have to control your stress level because that's a major factor in creating illness.
-Another thing is look at the labels of what I you buy at the store because most food nowadays is loaded with chemicals.
-If, at all possible, go to a health food store and buy the things that are organic that doesn't include chemicals in the food.
+Another thing is to look at the labels of what you buy at the store because most food nowadays is loaded with chemicals.
+If at all possible, go to a health food store and buy the things that are organic that don't include chemicals in the food.
 I think those two things are the most crucial things anybody in North America should heed attention to.

 Host: Staying away from processed food, I guess, and things that come in packages, right?

 Hitoshi: That's right, like corn sugar or glyphosate.
 It’s almost impossible to have glyphosate nowadays, but if at all possible try to be aware of those things when you purchase things in the store.